Frequently Asked Questions

 Our repertoire is diverse.
 We play pop, traditional folk songs, jazz, rock, marches, musical theatre songs and classical music of all sorts.
 There is something for everyone!

-Before considering joining a second concert band, remember to take into account the amount of regular practice time between rehearsals needed to learn and progress on separate repertoire.
+Before considering joining a second band, remember to take into account the amount of regular practice time between rehearsals needed to learn and progress on separate repertoire.

 All classes are held at 662 Victoria Park Ave (North-West corner of Victoria Park and Danforth Ave) immediately south of the Victoria Park subway and bus TTC station.

-As a member, you gain access to the members-only area of this website where we maintain a band calendar and details about upcoming events.
+We maintain a band calendar and details about upcoming events.
 New information is also reviewed at break time during each class.
 There are email broadcasts, as needed, and often emails from your music director about upcoming events or class preparation.
-Notes about what music is being worked and other class details is available online in band-specific music folders.

-We prepare class lists after registration is done and make these available on our password-protected member page.
 If you agree to share your email address when registering, it will be included in class lists so that you can reach other people in your instrument section or organize small music ensembles.

 Every member is provided a badge that we encourage you to wear in class – there are lots of us and it makes it easier to learn (and be reminded) of other people’s names.